hyperledger/fabric/docs/source/whatis.md

 - Privacy and confidentiality of transactions and data pertaining to business transactions

-Many blockchain platforms are being _adapted_ to enterprise use.
-Hyperledger Fabric, on the other hand, has been _designed for_ enterprise use.
+While many early blockchain platforms are currently being _adapted_ for enterprise use, Hyperledger Fabric has been _designed_ for enterprise use from the outset.
 The following sections describe how Hyperledger Fabric (Fabric) differentiates itself from other blockchain platforms and describes some of the motivation for its architectural decisions.

 ## Hyperledger Fabric

-Hyperledger Fabric (Fabric) is an open source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms.
+Hyperledger Fabric is an open source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms.

 One key point of differentiation is that Hyperledger was established under the